 Working from home presents many unique challenges, as I’m sure you know.
 I have been a work at home mom for many years, in various capacities.
-I have this blog, I teach other women how to start their own blogs, and I also help other moms who want to switch to a more natural lifestyle.
+I have this blog, I coach other women on how to start their own businesses from home, and I also help other moms who want to switch to a more natural lifestyle.
 I thought I’d share some of the habits and routines I’ve found to be helpful for anyone who currently works from home or is considering it in the future.
-If you work at an office, I am sure you will still find many of these useful for you.
+If you work out of the home, I am sure you will still find many of these useful for you.
 Keep in mind, I work from home with eight children and we homeschool.
 So, productivity and time management are a must in my household!

 I would be happy to help you!

 1. PREPARE FOR YOUR DAY IN THE MORNING

 Creating a daily routine helps both you and your family develop a sense of structure.
 In our home, we all have a morning, afternoon, and evening routine.
 I do my best to get dressed everyday and fix my hair and makeup.
 Nothing fancy, but just enough so I am not embarrassed if I have to answer the door.
 Your routine may look very different from mine, but set a routine that you will follow every day.
 Wake up at the same time, go through the same motions and prepare well.
 Here’s a free routine chart printable for your kids.

 2. SET ASIDE TIME FOR HOUSEKEEPING AND CHORES